 Ivan Kramskoi (1837-1887), Inspection of the Old Room, 1874, oil on canvas, Tretyakov Gallery, Moscow, Russia.

-Don’t worry, mine isn’t.
+Don’t worry, mine isn’t, in case you were worried.
 TA